Salem Parkway (North Carolina)

+The Salem Parkway is an 18.5 mi artery located mostly in Forsyth County in the U.S. state of North Carolina.
+Signed as U.S. Route 421 (US 421) for its entire length, the parkway serves as the four lane controlled-accessed corridor through Downtown Winston-Salem, and surrounding districts, designed to lead to several destinations that are located through the central district of the city.
+Also, included on this stretch is the "Twin City Trail."
+The parkway serves as the main east-west freeway through Kernersville, the largest suburb in Forsyth County, directly bypassing its downtown area.
+The whole route is accessible with Interstate 40 on both terminations.

 Route description

-The Salem Parkway runs east-west through Winston-Salem and Kernersville, though it is designated on signs as the north-south US 421, with north on the signage aligning to west, and vice versa.

 The parkway begins on US 421 at Exit 238, the interchange with I-40 in Winston-Salem.
-The road runs northeast carrying US 421, meeting Silas Creek Parkway (NC 67) at a cloverleaf interchange before reaching an interchange with Stratford Road (US 158).
+US 421 merges onto Salem Parkway, upon exiting the large interchange.
+It meets the Silas Creek Parkway (NC 67) at a cloverleaf interchange before reaching an interchange with Stratford Road (US 158).
 From here, the parkway turns east concurrent with US 158, continuing east and joining NC 150 at Peters Creek Parkway.
 In downtown Winston-Salem, the Salem Parkway meets Marshall Street and Cherry Street before passing under the Strollway.
 A half-interchange allows access to and from the one-way northbound Main Street, with only a westbound off-ramp and eastbound on-ramp.
 The parkway intersects the John Gold Memorial Expressway (US 52/NC 8, though NC 8 is not signed at this interchange) at a cloverleaf interchange and meets Martin Luther King Jr. Drive immediately after.